VishR-94/GraphTCN/README.md

 Implementation of GraphTCN, a geometric extension of ModernTCN for multivariate time-series forecasting.

 This repository contains the final financial and weather forecasting pipelines used in the dissertation.
+Note that all exploratory notebooks and data plotting utilities have been excluded from this repo.

 ## Repository structure